 During the scene where Lisa runs over the Beemer assassin, at the moment the Jeep impacts the doorway and the assassin is launched through the door, the assassin (or a voice dubbed in later) says "America!"

 In the Audio Commentary, Wes Craven mentions the many cameos that members from the crew can be seen throughout the movie, including writer Carl Ellsworth as a passenger in the terminal, Dreamworks marketing head Terry Press as the irate hotel guest, producer Marianne Maddalena as a passenger in First-class, and production manager Tina Anderson as Rebecca's mother.
 Craven also mentions that assistant property master Skip Crank, first assistant director Mark Cotone, and producer Jim Lemley make an appearance as the men on the fishing boat.

-This is the second movie that Rachel McAdams has starred in that references a man named Duke.
+(at around 12 mins) This is the second movie that Rachel McAdams has starred in that references a man named Duke.
 Previously in The Notebook (2004), her character's husband in old age is nicknamed Duke.
 In this movie, she tells Jackson that her grandmother had a boyfriend named Duke.